The Difference Between Grief and Depression: How Sad is Sad?

 Depression information source for this article:

 This is general information about depression and grief.
 It is not meant as medical advice.
-Please get professional guidance if you need it.
+Never delay getting help because of something you have read here.
+Please seek professional guidance if you need it.